-Modern Farmhouse Bedroom Ideas
+Modern Farmhouse Bedroom Ideas To Get The Look

 What Is The Modern Farmhouse Style For Bedrooms?

-Strictly speaking, only design elements that entered the world in the 20th century can be considered modern, while contemporary design can reach further back for inspiration — provided it is updated somehow to the here and now.
+Decorations are extremely understated.
+Modern design can also be differentiated from contemporary design.
+The biggest difference is that contemporary design uses curved lines, while modern design does not.
+Strictly speaking, only design elements that entered the world in the 20th century can be considered modern.
+In contrast, contemporary design can reach further back for inspiration — provided it is updated somehow to the here and now.

 At first glance, traditional design or industrial design might seem like a better fit for achieving a farmhouse aesthetic.
 Industrial design relies on exposing the structural elements of a space, just like farmhouse style design.
+Traditional design, with its European influence, focuses on textiles, layering, and extensive adornment, is also a tempting choice to create a farmhouse atmosphere.
+However, because these are obvious pairings, they are easy to achieve, and frankly, overdone.
+On the other hand, a modern farmhouse style is a challenge, making it all the more impressive when it’s done correctly.

-Modern Farmhouse Bedroom Decor
+Bedroom Decor

 How do you decorate a farmhouse style bedroom?
-The key word here is farmhouse style, not farmhouse themed.
+The keyword here is farmhouse style, not farmhouse themed.
 A big rooster clock, a hay bale in the corner, and a cowskin rug will not transform your space into a converted barn.
 Stay away from actual depictions of farms, barns, and animals.

+You want to bring in simplicity, evoke the feeling of a life lived in tune with the seasons, the sense of independence intertwined with community, the nearest neighbor reachable through the furthest field.
 Every element that you bring into the space — color, texture, motion, light, furnishing, adornment — has one of three functions: To establish the modern farmhouse style, to support the modern farmhouse style, or to minimize distractions and incongruities.

+To establish a style, you need at least three keystone elements.
+These are the standout features, the first things that catch your eye when you walk into a room.
+A good rule of thumb to start with is: one piece of structure, one piece of furniture, and one piece of decor.
 If you’re not lucky enough to have a room with exposed beams, weathered wooden floors, or any other structural element that evokes a farmhouse, don’t worry — you can create one.

 Adding board and batten paneling to an accent wall is one of the simplest and most cost effective ways to add a keystone structural element to your modern farmhouse style bedroom.
 The last two images are excellent examples of this approach.

+This modern farmhouse bedroom design often pairs barn-inspired hardware for mounting the door between the bathroom and the hallway.
+This is a keystone element, along with wood floors.
 Another way the designer married modern with farmhouse is by placing furniture and even a mirror partially in front of the windows.
 This touch of imprecision and imperfection gives the room an inviting quality, rather than looking like a museum exhibit or display window.

 Modern Farmhouse Bedroom Designs

-Would you still get ‘farmhouse’ from the image directly above without the sloping walls, high black ceiling fan, and white fabrics of varying textures?
+Would you still get ‘farmhouse’ from an image without the sloping walls, high black ceiling fan, and white fabrics of varying textures?
+Add a bench, black patterned accent wall, and wooden blinds and you’ve got a very different look.

 Once you know what your keystone elements are, it’s time to turn to every other element in the room and make a decision: can this be used or altered to support the type of bedroom style I’m going for?